omidiu/Mini-Torch/README.md

 - Modules with a ✅ are already implemented (though they are currently minimal).
 - Modules with a `*` are prioritized for implementation in the next updates.

-The above list comes from PyTorch's [original documentation](https://pytorch.org/docs/main/nn.html).
+The below list comes from PyTorch's [original documentation](https://pytorch.org/docs/main/nn.html).
 Some modules are intentionally omitted as they are out of the scope of this project.

 ### General